 Please select your location and preferred language where available.

-Toshiba Memory Corporation Releases Enhanced Data Center SSD Line-up with 64-Layer 3D Flash Memory
+Toshiba Memory Corporation Unveils SATA Client SSD Utilizing 64-Layer, 3D Flash Memory

-- All other company names, product names, and service names mentioned herein may be trademarks of their respective companies.
+- Company names, product names, and service names mentioned herein may be trademarks of their respective companies.

-Definition of capacity: Toshiba Memory Corporation defines a gigabyte (GB) as 1,000,000,000 bytes and a terabyte (TB) as 1,000,000,000,000 bytes.
-A computer operating system, however, reports storage capacity using powers of 2 for the definition of 1GB = 230 bytes = 1,073,741,824 bytes, 1TB = 240 bytes = 1,099,511,627,776 bytes and therefore shows less storage capacity.
+Definition of capacity: Toshiba Memory Corporation defines a gigabyte (GB) as 1,000,000,000 bytes.
+A computer operating system, however, reports storage capacity using powers of 2 for the definition of 1GB = 230 bytes = 1,073,741,824 bytes, and therefore shows less storage capacity.
 Available storage capacity (including examples of various media files) will vary based on file size, formatting, settings, software and operating system, such as Microsoft Operating System and/or pre-installed software applications, or media content.
 Actual formatted capacity may vary.